-The subjects are located within an established residential housing area which lies within Elderslie.
-The immediate surrounding area is developed with properties of similar age and character and all usual residential amenities and transport links are available nearby.
+The subjects are located to the south of Paisley town centre where the immediately surrounding area is developed with properties of similar age and character and all usual residential amenities and transport links are available nearby.

-2.0 DESCRIPTION 2.1 Age: Circa.
-65 years old.
+2.0 DESCRIPTION 2.1 Age: Approximately 50 years.

-The subjects comprise an extended two storey semi-detached house.
+The subjects comprise an extended two storey detached house.